The Marine Corps is considered the most demanding and challenging branch in the military.

 The Marine Corps tattoo policy breaks down what is not allowed on a Marine in two different ways, just like other military branches.

-As previously mentioned, there are places like directly above or below the elbow or knee that are restricted from having tattoos.
+As previously mentioned, there are places above the collarbone and below the wrist that are still restricted (aside from one band tattoo).

 Quick List – Non-Authorized Tattoo Locations